ADHYA-MITTAL/face-recognition/README.md

 ### Compatible Platform:<br>
 Laptop,Desktops,Tablets
 ## Agile Methodogoly
 Agile is an approach for software/project development and evolving solution through colloabration between self organising and cross functional team.
-### How i used this methodology in my project
+### How I used this methodology in my project
 week 1(planning,research,design):
 In this week ,i went through various github project and youtube videos to know about the different libraries used in this project.
 I searched for the tutorials and worked on UI design of the project. week 2:
  I continue working on the code and research what new i can incorporate in my project.
 Encountered bugs in the project which i tried to debug. week 3: